To Keep a Clipped Tongue-Tie Open

 I gave him some pain medication on a whim.
 BOOM!
 He nursed like a dream!
 I have worked with another mother who reported the same thing.

-I had to give the remedies for about six weeks.
+I had to give the remedies for about two-three weeks.

 Doctors advise that the tongue heals quickly and so pain meds should not be needed pasted a few days.
 This may be true if we left the tongue alone.
 However, because we are stretching it, more pain will occur.
 This is because each time you stretch it, you are reopening any attached tissue.
 Ouch!